liuyxpp/XDSY118019/slides/week5.md

 backgroundColor: #191a2e
 color: skyblue
 -->
-# Introduction to Deep Learning in Python
+# Week 5: Introduction to Deep Learning in Python

 An introduction to deep learning in Python by [Dr. Yi-Xin Liu](http://www.yxliu.group) at Fudan University (lyx@fudan.edu.cn).